scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-191-194-The-Four-Horseman-MGP-Light-Whiskies.md

 I think I am done with light whiskey for a while at least.
 Bourbon, rye and scotch are more my kinds of whiskey.

-On the plus side these are my first and second 1 point scores!

 **TL;DR:** Conquest and War are what High West's Light Whiskey should have been.
 Death and Famine were drain pours.
+None impressed

 #### [Scale](http://atxbourbon.com/Scale/)